HPAI-BSC/medical-fields/README.md

     ```

 3. **Configuration details:**
-    - The `main.yaml` configuration file should include all necessary parameters for downloading the datasets, specifying the medical fields, and any other required configurations.
+    - The `main.yaml` configuration file should include all necessary parameters for downloading the datasets, specifying the medical specialities, and any other required configurations.
 Ensure this file is correctly set up before running the script.

 4. **Prompt Configuration:**
     - The prompt configuration allows for chain of thought (CoT) and few-shot learning setups.
 These settings can be found and adjusted in the `configs/prompt` directory.